gokila-12/career_advisor/README.md

 *  Database integration using SQLite
 *  Dynamic field filtering based on user skills
 *  Detailed field insights (universities, certifications, guidance)

+ ##  Achievement

+This project was successfully presented at the Tech Fest 2025 conducted by Dhanalakshmi Srinivasan University.

+Received a participation certificate for demonstrating the application, which provides career recommendations based on user skills and assessment.

+* Event: Tech Fest 2025
+* Organized by: Dhanalakshmi Srinivasan University

+The project was appreciated for:
+- Real-world problem-solving approach
+- Interactive and user-friendly design
+- Integration of backend (Flask) with database systems

+This experience strengthened my skills in:
+- Technical presentation and communication
+- Project demonstration in a real-world environment
+- Building scalable and practical applications

+   I personally presented and explained the working of this system to judges and participants during the event.

 ##  Tech Stack